 A financial liability is generally measured at amortized cost, with exceptions that may allow for classification as FVTPL.
-These exceptions include financial liabilities that are mandatorily measured at fair value through profit or loss, such as derivatives liabilities, The Fund may also, at initial recognition, irrevocably designate a financial liability as measured at FVTPL when doing so results in more relevant information.
+These exceptions include financial liabilities that are mandatorily measured at fair value through profit or loss, such as derivatives liabilities.
+The Fund may also, at initial recognition, irrevocably designate a financial liability as measured at FVTPL when doing so results in more relevant information.

-- (a) Financial Instruments (continued): - (ii) Fair value through profit and loss:
+(ii) Fair value through profit and loss:

-Financial instruments classified as FVTPL are subsequently measured at fair value at each reporting year with changes in fair value recognized in the statement of comprehensive income in the year in which they occur.
-The Fund's derivative financial assets and derivative financial liabilities and investments in securities are classified as FVTPL.
+Financial instruments classified as FVTPL are subsequently measured at fair value at each reporting period with changes in fair value recognized in the statement of comprehensive income in the year in which they occur.
+The Fund's investments are classified as FVTPL.